This healthy turkey chili is absolutely perfect for fall, and you can make it on the stove top, Instant Pot or slow cooker. 😍🙌🏻

 - 1 jalapeño pepper seeds and membranes removed and diced

 - 1/2 teaspoon salt

 - 1/4 teaspoon black pepper

-- 4 cans of kidney beans undrained, 14.5 ounces
+- 2 cans of kidney beans undrained, 14.5 ounces

-- Simmer over low heat for 1.5 to 2 hours, stirring frequently.
+Reduce heat and simmer over low heat for 1.5 to 2 hours, stirring frequently.

 - Serve and enjoy!

 This recipe is very forgiving, and I have made many substitutions successfully.
 I always adjust the spices (add more) at the end, if I need to.

 One serving is approximately 1.5 cups.

 Nutritional information is approximate and was calculated using a recipe nutrition label generator.